nespinoza/lcogtDD/README.md

    will download all the data from 2016-04-01 to the current day.

+3. Optional: you can also add the proposal IDs in command line.
+To fetch data from proposals MyProp-001 and MyProp-002, for example, you can do:

+       python download_data.py -sdate 2016-04-01 -proposalID "MyProp-001,MyProp-002"

+   Note this will override the userdata.dat proposals, in order to preserve back-compatibility.

 Note that the code checks if a given frame is already downloaded.
 If it is on the system, then the frame is not downloaded.